The Story

 We Finally Opened

-On a cool November evening in 2020, with Lucknow cautiously reopening, Eat N Eat opened its doors for the first time.
+On a cool November evening, Eat N Eat opened for the first time.
 Fourteen covers.
-Every seat filled by family, old neighbours, and a few curious strangers who had spotted the soft light and the smell of dum biryani drifting down to Quinton Road.
+Every seat filled by family, neighbours, and curious strangers lured by the smell of dum biryani drifting down to Quinton Road.

-The feedback from that first night still lives on a handwritten note pinned inside the kitchen: "I haven't tasted Lucknow like this since my mother's kitchen."
-Those ten words made every rejection letter worthwhile.
+A handwritten note from that first night still lives inside the kitchen: "I haven't tasted Lucknow like this since my mother's kitchen."

 From 14 Covers